wp-plugins/zedity/readme.txt

 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

-Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp)
+Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp) Furthermore if you upgraded to the Premium version, you can keep both version installed, free and Premium, but only one at the time can be active.
+So, before activating one, please make sure that you deactivated the other.

 == Frequently asked questions ==